cjbellotti/array-api-rest/README.md

 # Array Api Rest

-This modulo generate a express instance with an api rest for an array.
+This module generate a express instance with a api rest for an array.
 It is useful for test a external CRUD.

 ### Instalation
 ```sh